jwagrunner/internet-draft/draft-wagner-tls-keysharepqc.md

     * The number of round trips needed before application data can be sent increases.
     * It complicates the TLS state machine - application data should not be sent once the initial handshake is complete, instead it can only be sent after the modified Extended Key Update immediately following the initial handshake completes.
-    * It deals only with key shares, thus it is not a generic solution to transferring large data in handshake.
+    * It deals only with key shares, thus it is not a generic solution to transferring large data in a handshake.
-    * It is unclear how this would interact with regular Extended Key Update extension^ either only initial key exchange algorithm is used for rekey using Extended Key Update, or this extension neede to be modified to be able to perform several successive key exchanges (similar to [RFC9370]).
+    * It is unclear how this would interact with regular Extended Key Update extension either only initial key exchange algorithm is used for rekey using Extended Key Update, or this extension neede to be modified to be able to perform several successive key exchanges (similar to [RFC9370]).

 3. New AuxHandshakeData Handshake Message

     Advantages:

     * This solution keeps the current ClientHello and ServerHello messages intact, but adds a new handshake message following them.
 It seems that this is more friendly to middleboxes than modifying the format of CH and SH, but this is not for sure.
-    * This is a generic solution, allowing to transfer large data of any kind in TLS handshake.
+    * This is a generic solution, allowing to transfer large data of any kind in a TLS handshake.
     * Since the ClientHello format remains the same, it seems that this solution can be used with ECH (requires more investigations).

     Disadvantages:

-    * The solution relies on HelloRetryRequest, thus the number of round trips needed to complete handshake increases.
+    * The solution relies on HelloRetryRequest, thus the number of round trips needed to complete a handshake increases.

 <!--
 # IANA Considerations